mateuszstompor/kdtree/README.md

 # Approach
 The Tree was implemented in TDD approach.
-There are many simple, easy to read tests, implemented with help of MiniTest gem
+There are many simple, easy to read tests, written with help of MiniTest gem

 # Installation
-###### Offline installation
 * Download or clone repository
 * Navigate to the root folder of the project
 * Build gem with command: